bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 It's pretty sweet.
 Just a fun fact.
-But the Signal groups use the key to verified anonymous credential cryptography scheme that we use for our Wabi Sabi coin joins.
+But the Signal groups use the key to verify anonymous credential cryptography scheme that we use for our Wabi Sabi coin joins.
 So it would be nice if we throw your homomorphic encryption on top and...

 Speaker 1: 01:35:10